bowocyou/bowocyou/README.md

 ---
-Here is my little profile page...　                                                                                                     : !ruby/class "　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　 　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　Hello there!
-I'm Bowo from Indonesia ;) "
+Hello there!
+I'm Bowo from Indonesia.
 ---